GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 We follow the [PSR-1][psr-1] and [PSR-2][psr-2] community coding standards, with one notable exception:

-1. The function names for sample are in `snake_case` rather than `camelCase`, in order to differentiate them from class methods.
+* The function names for samples are in `snake_case` rather than `camelCase`, in order to differentiate them from class methods.

 [psr-1]: https://www.php-fig.org/psr/psr-1/
 [psr-2]: https://www.php-fig.org/psr/psr-2/#1-overview